-SF Pride 2023: Location, times, and more
+SF Pride 2023: Location and times

 The free two-day celebration takes place at SF’s Civic Center Plaza with performances across 8 different designated areas in the surrounding neighborhood.
 Each year the event hosts nearly 1 million attendees.
 Events will go from 12pm-6pm on Saturday, June 24; and 11am-6pm on Sunday, June 25.